-The product that has the most robust search capabilities is Splunk Enterprise, which offers the Splunk Search Processing Language.
-This language offers over 140 commands that can be used to write incredibly complex searches to use on the SIEM's data.
-Another one of the best SIEMs in terms of search capabilities is LogRhythm Security Intelligence Platform, which offers multiple types of searches as well as pivot and drill down capabilities.
-For other SIEMs, there is little or no information publicly available on their search capabilities.
+The product that has the most robust search capabilities is Splunk Enterprise Security, which offers the Splunk Search Processing Language.
+This language offers over 140 commands that teams can use to write incredibly complex searches of data.
+Another one of the best SIEMs in terms of search capabilities is the LogRhythm Security Intelligence Platform, which offers multiple types of searches, as well as pivot and drill-down capabilities.

 Criteria 6: How timely, secure and effective are the SIEM's automated response capabilities?

-For example, some products will run organization-provided scripts to reconfigure other enterprise security controls.
-So the characteristics of these responses are mostly dependent on how the organization writes those scripts, what they are designed to do, and how the organization's other security controls support the result of running the scripts.
+For example, some products will run organization-provided scripts to reconfigure other enterprise security controls, so the characteristics of these responses are mostly dependent on how the security teams write those scripts, what they are designed to do and how the organization's other security operations support the result of running the scripts.

 Criteria 7: For which security compliance initiatives does the SIEM provide built-in reporting support?

 Many, if not most, security compliance initiatives have reporting requirements that a SIEM can help to support.
 If a company's SIEM is preconfigured to generate reports for its compliance initiatives, it can save time and resources.